-The current East Bend Library location is the only location that is not owned by the Deschutes Public Library District; the library is currently in year three of the location’s five year lease.
+The current East Bend Library location is the only location that is not owned by the Deschutes Public Library District; the library is currently in year four of the location’s five year lease.
 The East Bend Library will remain open through at least its lease term.

 Will I still be able to get books, even if the library closest to me temporarily closes?

 Yes!
 The La Pine, Sisters, and Redmond Libraries will have smaller, satellite locations in operation during the closure for customers to pick up and check out books, as well as do limited browsing.
 We are also partnering with other organizations in each community to provide space for library programs.